AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52041-page-builder-renders-for-5-seconds-without-releasing-locks.md

 ---
 # ACSD-52041: Page Builder rendering doesn't release locks

-The ACSD-52041 patch fixes the issue where the Page Builder renders for 5 seconds without releasing locks.
+The ACSD-52041 patch fixes the issue where the Page Builder renders for five seconds without releasing locks.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.48 is installed.
-The patch ID is ACSD-52041-V2.
+The patch ID is ACSD-52041-v2.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions